stephenmoloney/mapail/README.md

 end
 ```

-The package can be found in [hex](https://hexdocs.pm/mapail).
+The package can be found in [hex](https://hex.pm/packages/mapail).

 ## Credit

-This library has a dependency on the following libraries:
+This library depends on the following library:
 - [Maptu](https://hex.pm/packages/maptu) v1.0.0 library.
 For converting a matching map to a struct.
 MIT © 2016 Andrea Leopardi, Aleksei Magusev.
 [Licence](https://github.com/lexhide/maptu/blob/master/LICENSE.txt)

 ## Licence